theogravity/stainless-tools/README.md

   sdk-name     Name of the SDK to generate

 Options:
-  -b, --branch <n>                Branch name to use (required if not in config) -t, --target-dir <dir>          Target directory for the SDK (required if not in config) -o, --open-api-file <file>      Required: OpenAPI specification file -c, --config <file>             Configuration file path -s, --stainless-config-file <file> Optional: Stainless configuration file -p, --project-name <n>          Project name for Stainless API (required when using --open-api-file) -g, --guess-config              Uses the "Guess with AI" command from the Stainless Studio for the Stainless Config if enabled
+  -b, --branch <name>                Branch name to use (required if not in config) -t, --target-dir <dir>             Target directory for the SDK (required if not in config) -o, --open-api-file <file>         OpenAPI specification file -c, --config <file>                Configuration file path -s, --stainless-config-file <file> Stainless configuration file -p, --project-name <name>          Project name for Stainless API (required if not in config) -g, --guess-config                 Uses the "Guess with AI" command from the Stainless Studio for the Stainless Config if enabled
   --prod                             Use production URLs instead of staging URLs -h, --help                         Display help for command

 ### Examples